huncrys/borg-server/README.md

 # if you wish to delete their data:
 $ docker exec borg rm -rf /backups/<username>
 # if you wish to delete their key:
-$ docker exec borg rm -f /opt/borgs/etc/users/<username>
+$ docker exec borg rm -f /config/users/<username>
 ```

 ## Layout

-The container users two volumes, /backups and /etc/borgs/etc/.
-If you want persistent data, you'll need both
+The container uses two volumes, `/backups` and `/config`.
+If you want persistent data, you'll need both:

-* /etc/borgs/etc/users/$username - each is a pubkey for $username, ultimately its our list of active users
+* /config/users/$username - each is a pubkey for $username, ultimately its our list of active users
 * /backups/$username - permission 0710 (user cant write in their own home directory or even see the files that exist there.
 Home directory is owned by root)
-* /backups/$username/repo - loocation for actual backups (user writable/readable, should be the only location the user can actually see anything)
+* /backups/$username/repo - location for actual backups (user writable/readable, should be the only location the user can actually see anything)

 ## Attributions